Travel trailer design need for change

 Tow vehicle rear tyre pressures should be increased by 50-70 kPa (7-10 psi).
 Never increase front tyre pressures.

-For reasons unclear, many caravan makers recommend using the maximum tyre pressures the tyre can withstand.
-The Caravan Council of Australia (and RV Books), however, strongly recommend using the tyre maker’s advised pressures for the caravan‘s laden weight.
+For reasons unclear, many travel trailer makers recommend using the maximum tyre pressures the tyre can withstand.
+The Caravan Council of Australia (and RV Books), however, strongly recommend using the tyre maker’s advised pressures for the travel trailer‘s laden weight.

 Friction sway control